 We searched forums and social media to better understand COD players.
 Some of our findings spoke to unmet player needs, while others were about social and personal motivations.

-We shared our pitch video with Activision’s Call of Duty Companion App Design Team and they approved our concept for further development.
+We shared our pitch video with Activision’s Call of Duty Companion App Design Team and they approved our concept for further development: Spec Ops.
 The team also provided some actionable suggestions such as adding a mechanism to draw players back to the week plan if they failed to follow through with daily interactions and game play.

 I wonder if we might add another layer to the experience.
 The nurturing and cooperative nature of our idea appeals to basic social needs, but the reward section that follows is simplistic.
 While the user indiscriminately receives items from a welcome kit, the items are tied to skill development as prescribed by the structure and competitive nature of COD.